My Barista Is Making Me Sick

-Coffee has several types of acid in it including, quinic acid, citric acid, chlorogenic acid and phosphoric acid.
+Coffee has several types of acid in it, including quinic acid, citric acid, chlorogenic acid, and phosphoric acid.
 Despite the presence of acid, coffee isn’t all that acidic.
 On average, black coffee has a pH of about 5, which is the same as carrots.
-The most acidic coffees have a pH of around 4.7, or about as much as a banana.
+The most acidic coffees have a pH of around 4.7, about as much as a banana.

-Answer: Clearly it is not the inherent acid content of coffee that was causing my stomach problems.
+Answer: Clearly it’s not the acid content of coffee that’s causing my stomach problems.

-There are a couple of ways that caffeine could be triggering my symptoms.
-Caffeine is actually a base, not an acid.
-When you drink coffee, the caffeine triggers the production of HCl, hydrochloric acid, in the stomach.
+Caffeine could be triggering my symptoms in a couple of ways.
+Caffeine is a base, not an acid.
+When you drink coffee, the caffeine triggers the production of HCl (hydrochloric acid) in the stomach.
 HCl, or gastric acid, is necessary to digest food.
-However, excess HCl in the stomach can cause gas, bloating, heartburn and acid reflux.
+However, excess HCl can cause gas, bloating, heartburn, and acid reflux.

-Caffeine also stimulates the intestinal muscles to begin relaxing and contracting.
-This is known as peristalsis.
+Caffeine also stimulates the intestinal muscles to relax and contract.
+This is called “peristalsis.”
 This wavelike action occurs before a bowel movement.
-If peristalsis occurs too rapidly, your body doesn’t have time to absorb the water out of the stool so you end up with diarrhea.
+If peristalsis occurs too rapidly, your body doesn’t have time to absorb the water out of the stool, so you end up with diarrhea.

-Answer: If it is caffeine which is causing my diarrhea and nausea, I will simply switch to decaffeinated coffee.
+Answer: If it’s caffeine that is causing my diarrhea and nausea, I will switch to decaffeinated coffee.

 I don’t drink my coffee black.
 I always add milk.
-After a quick online search, I found lactose intolerance.
-Lactose intolerance is “the inability to digest lactose, a component of milk and some other dairy products.
+After a quick online search, I found lactose intolerance, which is “the inability to digest lactose, a component of milk and some other dairy products.
 The basis for lactose intolerance is the lack of an enzyme called lactase in the small intestine”.
-People who are lactose intolerant have symptoms similar to mine, which include cramps, diarrhea, nausea and gas.
+People who are lactose intolerant have symptoms similar to mine, which include cramps, diarrhea, nausea, and gas.

-The bottom line is that I am willing to do whatever it takes to stop my stomach issues.
-Whatever sacrifices I have to make will be worth it, as long as I can continue to experience the comfort of holding that warm paper cup in my hands and inhaling the delicious aroma of my morning coffee.
+The bottom line is that I’m willing to do whatever it takes to stop my stomach issues.
+Whatever sacrifices I have to make will be worth it, as long as I can continue to experience the comfort of holding that warm, paper cup in my hands and inhaling the delicious aroma of my morning coffee.